donders-research-data-management/rdm-wiki/rdm-wiki/en/help/context_sensitive.md

 There are three types of collections, for data acquisition (DAC), research documentation (RDC) and for data sharing (DSC).

+## Roles

+### Manager

+A _manager_ can add and remove users to the collection, and can change the role of other users.
+A manager can also add, modify, and delete attributes and files.
+When a collection is created, the research administrators adds one or more managers to the collection.

 ## Edit collection

 Here you can specify the attributes of a collection and who can modify and/or access the collection.